m2osw/snaplogger/README.md

     ${time}

-The variable name can be followed by a colon and a parameter.
+The variable name can be followed by a colon and parameters.
 Many parameters can be assigned a value.
-We offer three types of parameters.
+We offer three types of parameters:

-Direct parameters which transform what the variable returns.
+* Direct parameters which transform what the variable returns.
 For example, the `${time:hour}` outputs the hour of the message timestamp.
-Actual parameters, such as the `align` parameter.
+* Actual parameters, such as the `align` parameter.
 This one takes a value which is one of those three words: "left", "center", or "right".
 That alignment is held in the formatter until we are done or another `align=...` happens.
-Finally, we have the parameters that represent functions.
+* Finally, we have the parameters that represent functions.
 Those further format the input data.
 For example, you can write the PID in your logs.
   You may want to pad the PID with zeroes as in:

         ${pid:padding='0':align=right:exact-width=5}

   This way the output of the PID will always look like it is 5 digits.

+To format the `${time:nanosecond}` output and only show the milliseconds (i.e. first 3 digits), you can use the following:

+    ${time}.${time:nanosecond:padding='0':exact_width=9:align=left:max_width=3}

+Note that we now offer the `${time:millisecond}` instead, which makes it faster and much easier to use.
+That being said, you probably still want to align with
+padding:

+    ${time}.${time:millisecond:padding='0':exact_width=3}

+#### Extending Formats

 Formats are extensible.
 We use the following macro for that purpose: